pkrRepo00/pkrRepo00/README.md

-- 👋 Hi, I’m @pkrRepo00
+- 👋 Hi, Myself Pushpesh Kumar Roy.
 -
-- 👀 I’m interested in Ethical hacking, Networking, Coding.
+- 👀 I’m interested in Cybersecurity, Ethical hacking, Networking, Coding.
 -
-- 🌱 I’m currently learning C and C++ in programming lang.
-Side by side HTML,CSS,JAVASCRIPT,PHP.
+- 🌱 I’m currently learning Python for Scripting and Making some tools.
 -
-- 💞️ I’m looking to collaborate on Automation and AI projects.
+- 💞️ I’m looking to collaborate on Cybersecurity related projects.
 -
 - 📫 How to reach me - roypushpesh@outlook.com